 Kevin Brown is currently the Complaint Governance Manager with American Express (AMEX).
 Prior to joining AMEX, Kevin worked as a business and commercial banker for many years, frequently working with non-profit organizations.
 Kevin is inspired by a close family member who has a physical disability which does not limit or define them.
 He enjoys working with the DLC to provide equal opportunities for others.
 Kevin and his wife, Kimberly, have 3 children and enjoy spending time as a family.

-Libby holds a Master in Public Administration from California State University, Dominguez Hills and has worked to remove barriers and grow self-advocacy for Utahns with disabilities.
+Libby holds a Masters in Public Administration from California State University, Dominguez Hills and has worked to remove barriers and grow self-advocacy for Utahns with disabilities.
 Libby started her career as a Special Education Substitute Teacher in Southern Nevada with the Clark County School District while attending the University of Nevada, Las Vegas in pursuit of a degree in Recreation.
 Upon graduating, Libby worked for the Henderson City Therapeutic Recreation program, providing adaptive recreation programming for people with intellectual and developmental disabilities.
-After working for several years as a job coach in Utah, Libby is now a Program Manager with the UDDC.
+After working for several years as a job coach in Utah, Libby is now the Executive Director of the Utah Developmental Disabilities Council, or UDDC.

 Lurena Mead graduated from the University of Utah with a teaching degree in special education and taught at East High School in Salt Lake City for three years before relocating to Kansas.
 Once there, she served as the Community Relations Manager of Johnson County Developmental Supports (JCDS), an agency of the Johnson County Kansas government which coordinated and provided services to folks with developmental disabilities.
 In this role, Lurena served as a media and legislative liaison, advocating for the protection and advancement of people with disabilities and their providers.
 Lurena retired from JCDS in May 2016 after an incredible 29 years of service.